8 Best Overwater Bungalows in Bora Bora: Pros and Cons

 The InterContinental Bora Bora & Thalasso Spa and Conrad Bora Bora Nui are at the upper price range for Bora Bora – and guest satisfaction is high.

-Mid-range Bora bora bungalows over water
+Mid-range Bora Bora bungalows over water

 InterContinental Bora Bora Le Moana, Le Bora Bora by Pearl Resorts and the Westin are all within the same mid-price range for Bora Bora.